 - You have control over your own privacy.
 Think carefully before providing any personal information.

 - Although this site has security measures in place to protect the loss, misuse, and alteration of the information under our control, no email or Web transmission is completely secure against interception.
 If you are worried because your communication is very sensitive, do not send it via email or submit it online.
 See below for additional ways to contact us.

 - We may send you personalized information via email or provide personalized links in emails that allow data fields to be automatically populated with certain personal information.
 Therefore, you should always keep your email account information secure and not allow others to access your email account.

 - You should only forward our email messages to others through the “Tell A Friend” buttons or links provided within the email.
 When you use your email system’s forwarding capabilities (i.e., not “Tell a Friend”), others may be able to see your personal information in that email.
 Likewise, others may be able to take actions in your name and/or access your personal information by clicking on links personalized to you.

 How to Unsubscribe or Contact Death Penalty Focus About Your Information:

-If you do not want to receive any email from us in the future, please firstname.lastname@example.org to unsubscribe or click the unsubscribe link found on all of our email communication.
+If you do not want to receive any email from us in the future, please email email@example.com to unsubscribe or click the unsubscribe link found in all of our email list communications.
 Or our can manage your email subscriptions here.
 Note that your donation and action history will remain in DPF’s databases, but we will not send you email.
 If you would like to permanently remove such records, please contact firstname.lastname@example.org.

 You can send an email to: email@example.com